Accelerated Stochastic Min-Max Optimization Based on Bias-corrected Momentum: Introduction

 \subsection{Related works}

-{For the minimization problem \eqref{minimization}}, earlier studies have introduced methods such as Polyak's heavy ball (PHB) \cite{polyak1964some,sayed2022inference} and Nesterov's accelerated gradient (NAG) \cite{nesterov2013introductory,sayed2022inference} to enhance convergence rates in convex {environments}.
-These methods have been widely investigated for smooth and convex objectives \cite{nesterov2013introductory, sayed2022inference, ghadimi2015global}. {Empirical evidence has also shown} that incorporating momentum schemes into gradient {descent algorithms} can greatly enhance performance in deep learning applications.
-For example, recurrent neural networks trained using PHB or NAG outperform those trained with standard stochastic gradient descent (SGD)\cite{sutskever2013importance}.
+For the minimization problem \eqref{minimization}, earlier studies have introduced accelerated methods such as Polyak's heavy ball (PHB) \cite{polyak1964some} and Nesterov's accelerated gradient (NAG) \cite{nesterov2013introductory} to enhance convergence rates in convex environments.
+These methods have been widely investigated for smooth convex objectives \cite{nesterov2013introductory, sayed2022inference}.
+Empirical evidence shows that momentum can improve deep learning performance; for example, RNNs trained with PHB or NAG outperform those using standard SGD \cite{sutskever2013importance}.
 The success of momentum techniques has inspired extensive research into more effective methods.
-This has led to the development of adaptive heavy ball methods that estimate both first- and second-order gradient moments, such as Adam \cite{kingma2014adam, sayed2022inference}, AdamW \cite{loshchilov2018decoupled}, {and} AMSgrad \cite{sayed2022inference,reddi2019convergence}. {An} adaptive version of NAG has {also} been introduced to improve training performance across various neural network architectures \cite{xie2022adan}.
-Other studies {examined} the convergence of momentum methods under {various scenarios (such as \cite{li2024convergence,xin2019distributed,sayed2022inference,yuan2016influence})}.
+This has led to the development of adaptive momentum methods, such as Adam \cite{kingma2014adam, sayed2022inference}, AdamW \cite{loshchilov2018decoupled}, AMSgrad \cite{sayed2022inference,reddi2019convergence}, Adan \cite{xie2022adan}.
+Other studies \cblack{examined} the convergence of momentum methods under \cblack{various scenarios (see \cite{li2024convergence,xin2019distributed,sayed2022inference} and references therein)}.